cbail/textnets/README.md

 library(textnets)

 ```
-You'll also need the devtools package installed and several other packages for network analysis, text analysis, and visualization.
+You'll also need several other packages for network analysis, text analysis, and visualization (install where necessary).

 ```r
 library(dplyr)